 11. Arizona State University

-The Office of American Indian Initiatives at Arizona State University works with both enrolled students and a range of tribal communities within the State of Arizona.
+The Office of American Indian Initiatives at Arizona State University works with both enrolled students and a range of tribal communities in the State of Arizona.
 One of the most successful initiatives to come out of this office is the Tribal Nations Tour, which helps K-12 students succeed in their education.
 For students, this department works with the division of American Indian Student Support Services.
-These services have offices in four different locations across the college, with each one offering Native American students access to staff members, cultural presentations, academic success events, study spaces and more.
+These services have offices in four different locations across the college.
+Each one offers Native American students access to staff members, cultural presentations, academic success events, study spaces and more.
 The Center for Indian Education has also been a part of the college since 1959.
 The college’s American Indian Policy Institute works to expand the economic development and growth of Native American communities.
 Collegexpress states that Arizona State University has the joint 10th highest enrollment of Native American students in the US.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 10. Dartmouth College